manojpawar94/goprograminghub/_posts/_problemsolving/07-LeetCode-07-Problem-Contains-Duplicate.md

 }
 ```

-The provided Java code is a solution to the "Contains Duplicate" problem.
+The above solution is for the "Contains Duplicate" problem.
 It checks whether there are any duplicate elements in the given integer array `nums`.
 Here's how the code works:

 1. The `containsDuplicate` function takes an integer array `nums` as input and returns a boolean value indicating whether the array contains any duplicate elements.
 2. It initializes a `Set` named `set` to store encountered elements.